-EARTH students are recruited based on their leadership potential, vocation, values and social and environmental commitment, regardless of their capacity to pay.
+EARTH students are recruited based on their academic and leadership potential, vocation, values and social and environmental commitment, regardless of their ability to pay.

-• EARTH has approximately 400 students from 33 countries.
+- EARTH has approximately 420 students from some 35 countries.

-EARTH has more than 1,725 alumni from 29 countries in Latin America, the Caribbean, Africa, Asia, North America and Europe.
+EARTH has more than 1,800 alumni from approximately 30 countries in Latin America, the Caribbean, Africa, Asia, North America and Europe.

-• More than 60% work in the private sector; of this group more than 35% have their own or family business.
+- Nearly 60% of graduates work in the private sector; of this group 24% have their own or family business.